Universal Islands of Adventure

 1. Port of Entry

 The park’s entry area sets the tone with detailed architecture, waterfront views, shops, and dining.
-While it is not ride-heavy, Port of Entry helps create the adventurous feel that defines Islands of Adventure from the moment guests arrive.
+While it is not a ride-heavy section, Port of Entry helps establish the adventurous atmosphere that defines Islands of Adventure from the moment guests arrive.

 2. The Wizarding World of Harry Potter – Hogsmeade

-One of the park’s most famous areas, Hogsmeade transports visitors into the world of Harry Potter with snow-capped rooftops, themed shops, and popular dining spots such as the Three Broomsticks and Honeydukes.
+One of the park’s most famous areas, Hogsmeade transports visitors into the world of Harry Potter with snow-capped rooftops, themed shops, spell-casting experiences, and popular dining locations such as the Three Broomsticks and Hog’s Head.

 - Harry Potter and the Forbidden Journey: A signature attraction inside Hogwarts Castle that combines elaborate sets, motion-based ride technology, and familiar characters and creatures from the films.

-- Hagrid’s Magical Creatures Motorbike Adventure: A highly popular launched coaster that sends riders through the Forbidden Forest with creatures, surprises, and detailed storytelling.
+- Hagrid’s Magical Creatures Motorbike Adventure: A highly popular launched coaster that sends riders through the Forbidden Forest with creatures, sudden maneuvers, and detailed storytelling.

 - Flight of the Hippogriff: A family-friendly coaster with views of Hagrid’s hut and the surrounding village area.